Margaret Foley (suffragist): Women's suffrage

 In 1911 she and Florence Luscomb attended the international suffrage convention in Stockholm and spent a month in London studying the tactics used by English suffragists.
 That same year, in her automobile known as the "Big Suffragette Machine", she followed the Republican candidate for governor, Louis A. Frothingham, from one speaking engagement to the next, challenging his anti-suffrage views.
 Frothingham was so frustrated he ordered his campaign band to start playing whenever she tried to speak.
 He was not elected.

 She began speaking and organizing nationally in 1912, traveling to Ohio, Nevada, New York, Pennsylvania, and other states.
 In 1914 she toured Nevada for two months, speaking to over 20,000 men.
 She attracted publicity and marriage proposals while she was there; once dressing like a miner in coat and trousers, another time descending 2,500 feet underground in Virginia City to give a suffrage speech.
 Nevada women won the vote that year.
 In 1916, Foley made an extensive tour of Southern states, sponsored by the Woman's Journal.
 The following year she was a delegate to the MWSA's national convention.

 Despite her success as a speaker, Foley was an outsider among the elite women of the MWSA and BESAGG.
 Her employers often seemed oblivious to the financial realities of working women, resulting in disputes over delayed paychecks and travel expenses.
 Her working-class, Irish Catholic background was an asset while she was rallying crowds of workers on the streets of Boston, but after the start of World War I when the movement's focus shifted to other, subtler tactics, Foley found herself shut out.
 She had difficulty finding regular employment until 1920 when, having been nominated for a position in city government by Irish Catholic Mayor John F. Fitzgerald the year before, she was finally appointed to the Children's Institutions Department by Mayor Andrew James Peters.

 Later years

 Foley was Trustee for Children in the Children's Institutions Department of the City of Boston from 1913 to 1920, and deputy commissioner of the Child Welfare Division in the Institutions Department of the City of Boston from 1920 to 1926.
 In 1936 she worked on Robert E. Greenwood's unsuccessful campaign for the U.S. Senate.
-She lived for many years with her friend Helen Elizabeth Goodnow, a fellow suffragist from an affluent Boston family.
+She lived for many years with her companion Helen Elizabeth Goodnow, a fellow suffragist from an affluent Boston family.
 She died at Carney Hospital on June 14, 1957.